 Co-founder, CeliacCorner

-p.s.
-I’d like to express a special thanks to “Karen S.”, with whom I shared my introduction into the world of Celiac.
-Introduced to me by a friend via email, Karen was diagnosed within the same week as me.
-Having her as a comrade “newbie” to compare symptoms with, testing results, food options, etc. helped with the transitioning … Thank you Karen!
+[a few notes: I’d like to express a special thanks to “Karen S.”, with whom I shared my introduction into the world of Celiac.
+Introduced to me by a friend via email, Karen and I were diagnosed within the same week.
+Having her as a comrade “newbie” to compare symptoms with, testing results, food options, etc. helped with the transition … Thank you Karen! ; My brother is co-founder and oversees website management and technical issues.
+He urged me to share my research and experiences virtually … and with his technical (& emotional) support – CeliacCorner was born!]